 Are you recording enough after customer research encounters?

 Sometimes designers and researchers return from field trips with written notes of what was said as the only record of their encounters.
 Memories of what was witnessed are forgotten, stories about people lack nuance and the resulting insights can seem generic.

-As designers we promote the value of our work as an opportunity to uncover the why and new meaning.
+As designers, we promote the value of our work as an opportunity to define the why and create new meaning.
 We justify observational field research as the method to uncover behaviour that customers cannot articulate (e.g. what people say is not what they do).

 But we risk under-delivering on our own promise when the field notes we record don’t delve into the subtleties of what we experienced in the encounter.
-If our notes only reflect what was said in a conversation we risk failing to produce anything substantially different to that which could have been delivered over a phone interview.
+If our notes only reflect what was said in a conversation we risk failing to produce anything substantially different from that which could have been delivered over a phone interview.
 (Phone interviews can be great too).
-We can miss sharing what was novel and curious about the customer, staff and user stories we have to tell.
+We can miss sharing what was novel and curious about the customer, staff, and user stories we have to tell.

 - POEM: People, Objects, Environments, Messages, Services

 - AEIOU: Environment, Users, Activities, Objects, Interactions

-These tools are convenient shortcuts to help keep in mind the behaviours and context we should be paying close attention to during interviews and afterwards.
+These tools are convenient shortcuts to help keep in mind the behaviours and context we should be paying close attention to during interviews and afterward.